Rum: Distillation

+The fermented product is then distilled.
 As with all other aspects of rum production, no standard method is used for distillation.

 While some producers work in batches using pot stills, most rum production is done using column still distillation.

-Pot still output contains more congeners than the output from column stills, so produces fuller-tasting rums.
+Pot still output contains more congeners than the output from column stills, resulting in fuller-tasting rums.

 Ageing and blending

-Many countries require rum to be aged for at least one year.
-This ageing is commonly performed in used bourbon casks, but may also be performed in other types of wooden casks or stainless-steel tanks.
-The ageing process determines the colour of the rum.
-When aged in oak casks, it becomes dark, whereas rum aged in stainless steel tanks remains virtually colourless.
+Many countries require rum to be barrel-aged for at least one year.
+Ageing commonly uses used bourbon casks, but any type of wooden cask or stainless-steel tank may be used.
+Rum ages colourless in stainless steel, but becomes dark in wood.
+Freshly distilled, especially pot-stilled, rum often has a meaty or leathery, sulfurous scent owing largely to the concentration of esters and known in centuries past as hogo, but aged rum displays this much less, although agricole and some Demerara and Jamaican rums retain a marked note of it.

-Due to the tropical climate, common to most rum-producing areas, rum matures at a much higher rate than is typical for whisky or brandy.
-An indication of this higher rate is the angels' share, or the amount of product lost to evaporation.
-While products aged in France or Scotland see about a 2% loss each year, tropical rum producers may see as much as 10%.
+As most rum-producing areas have a hot, tropical climate, rum matures much faster than is typical in cooler climates for spirits such as whisky or brandy.
+An indication of this higher rate is the "angels' share", the amount lost to evaporation: about 10% per year for rum, while in France and Scotland ageing loss is typically 2%.

-After ageing, rum is normally blended to ensure a consistent flavour, the final step in the rum-making process.
-During blending, light rums may be filtered to remove any colour gained during ageing.
-For dark rums, caramel may be added for colour.
+The final stage after ageing is usually blending rum for a consistent flavour.
+During blending, light rums may be filtered to remove any colour gained during ageing; for dark rums, caramel may be added for colour.

-There have been attempts to match the molecular composition of aged rum in significantly shorter time spans with artificial aging using heat and light.
+There have been attempts to match the molecular composition of aged rum significantly faster using heat and light for accelerated artificial ageing.